Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

   a target dataset.
   In many cases, the layout of the source dataset (the partitioning, i.e., what data resides in which blob) is used for parallelization.
 This means the algorithms work independently on the individual blobs of the source dataset.
-Therefore our respective Dask graphs again look very simple, with parallel nodes each performing the sequential operations of reading in the data from a source dataset blob, doing some computation on it, and writing it out to a target dataset blob.
+Therefore, our respective Dask graphs again look very simple, with parallel nodes each performing the sequential operations of reading in the data from a source dataset blob, doing some computation on it, and writing it out to a target dataset blob.
 Again, there is a final reduction node writing the target dataset metadata.